SEDATION DENTISTRY AND DENTAL IMPLANTS

 CONTACT PGA DENTISTRY

-Approximately 75% of Americans suffer from some sort of dental anxiety; this results in avoidance of any and all dental visits.
-When dental anxiety prevents patients from getting the dental care and work that they need to keep their mouth healthy, patients may experience outcomes of poor oral health, infections, tooth decay, gum disease, or even tooth loss.
+Approximately 75% of Americans suffer from some sort of dental anxiety; this results in the avoidance of any and all dental visits.
+When dental anxiety prevents patients from getting the dental care and works that they need to keep their mouth healthy, patients may experience outcomes of poor oral health, infections, tooth decay, gum disease, or even tooth loss.
 If you’re tired of letting your anxiety run your oral health, contact us to schedule your next dental implant appointment with an option for oral conscious sedation or IV sedation so you can experience all the calming benefits of sedation dentistry.
 We look forward to trumping your dental anxiety at your next visit!